PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

     - If packet punting is required, `Dependencies` should return dependencies determined by `GetPuntDependencies` of Punt Manager

-   In StoneWork-module mode:
+   **In StoneWork-module mode:**
     - If packet punting was required (in `RegisterCnfModel`), at the moment when `Create` is called the punting is already established, and `Create` can call `GetPuntMetadata` of Punt Manager to learn metadata about the interconnection configured for punting (e.g. memif/TAP interface names, interface IP/MAC addresses, etc.)

-7. Additionally to `CNF_MODE` env. variable that was already discussed, one may also need to define variable `CNF_MGMT_INTERFACE` or `CNF_MGMT_SUBNET` - these are used by CNF Registry to determine which network interface to use to talk to StoneWork (i.e. management interface). `CNF_MGMT_INTERFACE` has higher priority and can be used to enter the management interface (host) name directly. `CNF_MGMT_SUBNET` can be used to inform CNF Registry what network subnet is used by the management network.
+7. Additionally to `CNF_MODE`, where the env. variable that was already discussed, one may also need to define variable `CNF_MGMT_INTERFACE` or `CNF_MGMT_SUBNET` - these are used by CNF Registry to determine which network interface to use to talk to StoneWork (i.e. management interface).

+   `CNF_MGMT_INTERFACE` has higher priority and can be used to enter the management interface (host) name directly.

+   `CNF_MGMT_SUBNET` can be used to inform CNF Registry what network subnet is used by the management network.
 Based on that the plugin will be able to determine which interface is inside the mgmt network.

 8. Another deployment requirement is to mount `/run/stonework/` between StoneWork and every CNF.

-   Sub-directory `/run/stonework/discovery` will be created and used by StoneWork and CNFs to discover each other.
+   - Sub-directory `/run/stonework/discovery` will be created and used by StoneWork and CNFs to discover each other.
-   Sub-directory `/run/stonework/memif` will be created and used by Punt Manager for memif sockets.
+   - Sub-directory `/run/stonework/memif` will be created and used by Punt Manager for memif sockets.

-9. Last requirement targeted for CNF docker image, is that it should have `/api` directory with all the proto files that define CNF models (do not include ligato models from upstream, even if used).
-Directory structure inside `/api` should be the same as in the repository (under the `/proto` directory).
+9. The last requirement targeted for CNF Docker image, is that it should have an `/api` directory with all the proto files that define CNF models (do not include Ligato models from upstream, even if used).

+   The directory structure inside `/api` should be the same as in the repository (under the `/proto` directory).

    Consider using these commands:
    ```
    RUN mkdir /api
    RUN rsync -v --recursive --chmod=D2775,F444 --exclude '*.go'  proto/ /api/
    ```
-   Lastly, api directory should contain file `/api/models.spec.yaml` that contains `ModelDetail` of every CNF model (one yaml document per model, separated by "---" with newlines).
+   Lastly, an API directory should contain the file `/api/models.spec.yaml`, which contains the `ModelDetail` of every CNF model (one YAML document per model, separated by "---" with newlines).

-   Content of this file can be generated using the `pkg/printspec` package from StoneWork repository.
+   The content of this file can be generated using the `pkg/printspec` package from StoneWork repository.

-   Since your CNF already probably has an init process (~supervisor), consider extending it to:
+   Since your CNF probably already has an init process (~supervisor), consider extending it to:
    ```go
    package main